-2.3 How to use VVenC?
+2.3 How to use VVENC?

-The encoder project includes two encoder executables, a standard encoder (vvencapp) and a full featured expert encoder (vvencFFapp).
+The encoder project includes two encoder executables, a simple encoder app (vvencapp) and a full featured expert encoder (vvencFFapp).

-How to use the standard encoder?
+How to use the simple encoder app?

-The standard encoder (vvencapp) can be used in one of five predefined presets.
+The simple encoder app (vvencapp) can be used in one of five predefined presets.
 Each preset represents a different tradeoff between encoder runtime and video quality.
 In the slowest preset, the encoder reaches the highest compression gain, whilst in the fastest preset the runtime is significantly decreased.
 These preset configurations have been determined based on the Pareto optimal configuration set of the encoder configuration space, which is detailed in [7].
 A list of the main encoder command line parameters is shown in Table I.